Pejomi/db-frontend/README.md

 ## 📌 MSSQL
 To read the solution for the MSSQL part of the assignment, check the [DB-assignments 01.pdf](/DB-assignments%2001.pdf) file or start the project and navigate to the MSSQL part of the assignment.

+## 📌 MongoDB
+To read the solution for the MongoDB part of the assignment, check the [DB-assignments 02.pdf](/DB-assignments%2002.pdf) file or start the project and navigate to the MongoDB part of the assignment.

 ## Starting the project